-NIJC has numerous materials related to gender-based asylum claims, including webinars and sample briefs, on NIJC's website at http://immigrantjustice.org/useful-documents-attorneys-representing-asylum-seekers.
+NIJC has numerous materials related to gender-based asylum claims on NIJC's website at http://immigrantjustice.org/useful-documents-attorneys-representing-asylum-seekers.
 Attorneys are encouraged to peruse these documents and utilize the legal arguments in their own filings.